-During Phase I of the DLM Science Alternate Assessment System (i.e., pre-learning map models), the architecture of the assessment system are the Essential Elements and linkage levels, which are sets of learning targets at varying degrees of complexity aligned to the grade-level expectation.
+The architecture of the DLM Science Alternate Assessment System are the Essential Elements and linkage levels, which are sets of learning targets at varying degrees of complexity aligned to the grade-level expectation.
 Through input from experts and educators, the Essential Elements and linkage level statements were developed and intended to reflect within EE progression of content in terms of cognitive depth, breadth or complexity as well as across vertical grade band progression of content.
 The external alignment study (Chapter IX) confirmed that linkage levels within EEs were progressing.
 Empirical evaluation of the difficulty of testlets administered in the 2015 fall field test also confirmed that higher linkage levels were more difficult than lower linkage levels (Chapter III).